 About the equipment

-Curling, like every sport, requires the proper equipment to ensure comfort, safety and success.
-There are various levels of quality reflected by ranges in price.
-If you would like to get good equipment and support our club at the same time, check our Pro Shop Retail Prices.
+If you would like to get good equipment and support our club at the same time, check our Equipment Rental Agreement or our Pro Shop in the club.

 Selecting your equipment